Hoohm/dropSeqPipe/docs/docs/Running-dropSeqPipe.md

 * `samples.csv` File containing sample details
 * `config.yaml` File containing pipeline parameters as well as system parameters
 * `adapters.fa` File containing all the adapters you wish to trim from the raw data.
-* `.snakemake/` Folder that contains all the environements created for the run as well as a lot of other things that I don't know about.
+* `.snakemake/` Folder that contains all the environements created for the run as well as a lot of other things.